-- We have agreed to make milestone payments upon achieving various patent-related, clinical development, regulatory and sales-based milestones of up to \$0.2 million, \$1.6 million, \$5.3 million and \$3.5 million, respectively, to certain licensors.
+- We have agreed to make milestone payments upon achieving various patent-related, clinical development, regulatory and sales-based milestones of up to \$0.1 million, \$1.5 million, \$5.1 million and \$3.7 million, respectively, to certain licensors.
 The license agreements also require that we remit royalties in amounts ranging from 0.5% to 2.5% based on net sales of products utilizing the licensed technology.
-We are also required to make payments in amounts ranging from 7.0% to 12.5% for non-royalty income received from any sublicense of the rights granted to us under such agreements.
-None of our lead product candidates utilize technology covered by these license agreements. - Under our license agreement with The Trustees of the University of Pennsylvania, or Penn, that we entered into in August 2012 to license certain intellectual property rights for the development of diagnostic products to detect the metabolism of certain cancers, we agreed to pay Penn milestone payments of up to an aggregate of \$100,000 contingent upon the issuance of certain patents.
-In addition, for diagnostic products we elect to develop and commercialize under the agreement, we agreed to pay royalties based on worldwide net sales of products.
-None of our lead product candidates utilize technology covered by our license agreement with Penn.
+We are also required to make payments in amounts ranging from 7.0% to 25% for non-royalty income received from any sublicense of the rights granted to us under such agreements.
+None of our lead product candidates utilize technology covered by these license agreements. - In August 2012, we entered into a license agreement pursuant to which the licensor granted us a worldwide exclusive license to certain intellectual property rights for the development of diagnostic products to detect the metabolism of certain cancers.
+We are obligated to pay the licensor up to \$100,000 in milestone payments, contingent upon the issuance of certain patents.
+For each product developed under the agreement we have the right to elect to develop and commercialize the product or to grant the licensor an exclusive license to develop and commercialize the product.
+Under the agreement, the applicable party will pay to the other party a royalty based on worldwide net sales of products.
+To date, there have been no milestones achieved or any sales of products licensed.
+None of our lead product candidates utilize technology covered by the license agreement.